Battle of Nezib: The two armies

-The two armies were close together.
+The two armies were in close proximity to each other.
 Hafez Pasha, the commander of the Ottoman army, spent an entire month digging trenches and establishing strongholds and fortresses, and his army was flexible to defend and attack in that region, and there was a difference between those who stood to defend and those assigned to attack, as the attack is undoubtedly more difficult.
 But Ibrahim Pasha's army was more complete and more combat-oriented.
 Ibrahim Pasha and his chief of staff, Suleiman Pasha Ali, had one opinion, while Hafez Pasha and his Chief of Staff Moltech had two different opinions.
 Ibrahim Pasha's officers respected and feared him, and all of them had earned their ranks from his wall and merit.
 As for the officers of the Turkish army, most of them were among the leaders of the rulers and ministers in Istanbul.